Disney Store Exclusive

 After ten years on the air, Mickey Mouse Clubhouse was replaced in January 2017 with an all-new series aimed at preschoolers, Mickey and the Roadster Racers.
 The new series follows the "Sensational Six"—Mickey, Minnie, Goofy, Donald, Daisy, and Pluto—as they race around the world.
 Each driver has a unique vehicle that converts from a street car to an open-top racer, with Minnie driving the bow-themed "Pink Thunder."

 The Roadster Racers cars are packed in a large window box, measuring 11" (28cm) x 4¾" (12cm) x 8¼" (21cm).
-While it's massively oversized for the car, it does allow the contents to be easily viewed through the massive front window.
+While it's massively oversized for the car, it does allow the contents to be easily viewed through the big window.
 The front of the box also has a portrait of Mickey, Donald, and Goofy in their respective rides racing along a course that wraps around the left end panel.
 The series title and "Transforming Pullback Racer" is printed in the lower right corner.
 A Disney Store exclusive sticker is affixed near the top left corner.
 Both end flaps repeat the title, and while the contents can be removed either way it's far easier to get them out of the left side.
 The top and bottom are blank blue and black, respectively, and the back panel has all of the legal info below three photos that serve as the instructions for Minnie's car (see "Features/Accessories" below).
 Minnie and her car's parts are held to a folded tray that easily slides out of the box.
 Minnie and the car shell are held in place with plastic zip ties, and the racer is held with plastic bands.
 To save yourself time and frustration, have a set of side cutters on hand to go through all four in short order.

 Like Mickey's car, the Pink Thunder is cast from rugged ABS that should resist most types of regular play.
 Unlike that car, though, this one is an assembly of four components: the central body, sides, and upper bow.
 Being assembled from multiple parts means there are multiple seams, and there are some particularly obvious ones across the tops of the fenders.
 The colors don't do the casting any favors, being bright bubblegum pink with yellow paint used for the stripes, light bezels, and grille surround.
 There's also several errant flecks of yellow scattered across the front fenders.
 The lights, grille, and windshield area combination of red, black, and light blue, and the roof bow is decorated with white polka dots.